2 Minute Drill (game show)

 2 Minute Drill is an ESPN game show based on the general knowledge UK game show Mastermind.
-The program aired from September 11, 2000, to December 28, 2001.
-ESPN Classic aired reruns of the series daily at 11:30 am Eastern.
+The program aired from September 11, 2000 to December 28, 2001.
+ESPN Classic aired reruns of the series daily at 11:30 a.m.
+Eastern.

 Kenny Mayne hosted the show, and began each player's turn at the front game by telling them, "Your 2-minute drill begins now!"